intrinio/csharp-sdk/docs/ZacksApi.md

       Configuration.Default.AddApiKey("api_key", "YOUR_API_KEY");

       var zacksApi = new ZacksApi();
-      var startDate = "";  // string | Limit sales surprises to those on or after this date (optional) var endDate = "";  // string | Limit sales surprises to those on or before this date (optional) var salesActualGreater = "";  // decimal? | Return only records with an actual sales higher than this value (optional) var salesActualLess = "";  // decimal? | Return only records with an actual sales lower than this value (optional) var salesMeanEstimateGreater = "";  // decimal? | Return only records with a sales mean estimate greater than this value (optional)
+      var startDate = DateTime.Parse("";  // string | Limit sales surprises to those on or after this date (optional) var endDate = DateTime.Parse("";  // string | Limit sales surprises to those on or before this date (optional) var salesActualGreater = "";  // decimal? | Return only records with an actual sales higher than this value (optional) var salesActualLess = "";  // decimal? | Return only records with an actual sales lower than this value (optional) var salesMeanEstimateGreater = "";  // decimal? | Return only records with a sales mean estimate greater than this value (optional)